BianLee/BianLee/README.md

 ### Hello!
 This is Bian. 👋

 I am a high school junior from California.
-My skills are

-- 🌱 Full-Stack Web App development with MERN stack.
+- 🌱 I have experience with full-stack web app development with MERN stack.
-- ⚡ Information Technology & Computer Engineering.
+- ⚡ I'm interested in information technology & computer engineering.
--
+- 🥅 2021 goals: studying more math and science.
+- ➡️ I'm currently working on building <a href="https://opensourcecollage.com" target="_blank">opensourcecollage.com</a>.